 I made sure to set aside some time for museums and decided on the Renwick Gallery where there was a contemporary exhibit called WONDER that was really awe-inspiring.
 Janet Echelman had a piece inviting people to lay on the ground and look up and take in the changing colours projected on mesh.
 She had an installation in the Jardins Gamelin in Montreal, so I was familiar with her work.
 Gabriel Dawe also had one of his iconic rays of colour installations, and I later found out, he’s actually a family friend!

 I also swung by the American Portrait Gallery, American Art Museum, the Library of Congress — which I highly recommend, and the National Building Museum, just to peek inside.

-You have to make reservations to the speakeasy, and then you go the back of the Jack Rose and request to be taken downstairs.
+To get in, make reservations by phone and then go to Jack Rose and give your name to the employee at the counter in the back.
 Dram & Grain is so wonderful and their cocktails were amazing.
 Highly recommend checking it out!